Is your typical weekly diet helping or hindering your health?

 Seafood – Eating seafood a few times per week will provide you with protein and omega 3 fatty acids.
 Again, choose seafood that is locally sourced and wild caught by line (where possible).
 Sardines are a great option to get a large dose of omega 3 fatty acids and taste delicious with a garnish of olive oil, crushed garlic, parsley and lemon.

 Dairy products – It’s all in the name, however include some natural Greek yoghurt, unprocessed cheese, particularly sheep and goat feta in your shopping basket.
-Good quality dairy (i.e. minimally processed with few ingredients) is a good source of protein and should only be consumed in moderate amounts.
+Good quality dairy (i.e. minimally processed with few ingredients) is a good source of protein and may be consumed in moderate amounts.

 Red meat – as you will only be eating red meat a few times per month, choose good quality, grass fed or organic produce where possible.